-Along its route between the Heart and the Crown, “the 13th path” also passes through another important landmark in the Tree of Life, namely the hidden realm of Daath or “Knowledge.”
+Along its route between the Heart and the Crown, “the 13th path” also passes through another important landmark in the Tree of Life, namely the hidden realm of Daath or “Knowledge” located in the throat.
 In Ritual Magick, Daath is thought of as, “The Abyss,” or what Modern Psychology refers to as the “Dark Night of the Soul,” implying that true knowledge arises from the courage to face the unknown within ourselves.

-By combining all of the above correspondences, “the 13th path” offers us a metaphor of Spiritual development, symbolizing the unique challenges we must each face in our evolution toward a more enlightened awareness.
+By combining all of the above correspondences, “the 13th path” can be seen as a metaphor of Spiritual development, symbolizing the unique challenges we must each face in our evolution toward a more enlightened awareness.

 Readings & Classes